Posted on February 10, 2017 in Blog

 Depending on the rooflight design, installing on more harshly pitched upstands may result in fouling the framework, so you should always check with manufacturer drawings and recommendations prior to commencing works on site.

-Here are a few more things to think about in relation to roof pitch and specifying rooflights.
+Here are a few more things to think about in relation to roof pitch and specifying rooflights for pitched roofs.

 ● Deflection – There is a level of flex that will occur in all glazing – and it can be particularly apparent in overhead installations.
 Wind loads, snow loads and the weight of the glass itself can contribute to the amount of deflection, and this can hinder drainage.